Karen Davis (neuroscientist): Educational programs and outreach

 Davis has been recognized for her outstanding mentorship by the Institute of Medical Science, University of Toronto (Silverman Award) and by the Canadian Pain Society Outstanding Pain Mentorship Award.

 Davis has also created educational programs and published the book New Techniques for Examining the Brain.
-Her TED-Ed video titled "How does your brain respond to pain?" has hit over 2 million views.
+Her TED-Ed video titled "How does your brain respond to pain?" has over 2.8 million views.

 Hippocratic Oath for scientists

 Davis and her colleagues have made a case for a scholar's oath similar to Hippocratic Oath as a standard requirement for scientists.
 The oath text as used in the Institute Medical Sciences, Toronto is as follows:

 I promise never to allow financial gain, competitiveness or ambition cloud my judgment in the conduct of ethical research and scholarship.
 I will pursue knowledge and create knowledge for the greater good, but never to the detriment of colleagues, supervisors, research subjects or the international community of scholars of which I am now a member.